[40%, sampled in Azerbaijan]

-This one is also from my final vodka night in Azerbaijan.
-It was called Eskadra vodka, and the owner of the shop where I bought it told me it was supposed to be one of the better ones.
+And another one from my final vodka night in Azerbaijan.
+It was called Eskadra, and the owner of the shop where I bought it told me it was supposed to be one of the better ones.

 The design was great.
-I mean, it wasn’t the best I’d ever seen (that honor belonged to the likes of Kalinovaya and Elixir.
+I mean, it wasn’t the best I’d ever seen – that honor belonged to the likes of Kalinovaya and Elixir.
 But it was straight-forward, simple, and tasteful.
 Also, it said KEEPING INGREDIENT NATURAL on the label.
-The only downside was the cork cap, but still I’d give it a 8/10 for the overall design.
+The only downside was the cork cap, but still I’d give it a 7/10 for the overall design.

 sweetness here and there

 Again, this one had a superb pouring sound (owing to the bottle neck design).
-There was a faint smell of sugar, which seemed promising, but the taste was hot, and I mean hot!
-This 40% vodka went down like fire, and there was a strange bitterness to it that was very strong at first and then faded away.
-I’d give this a 5/10.
+There was a faint smell of sugar, which seemed promising, but the taste turned out to be hot, and I mean hot!
+Eskadra went down like fire, and there was a strange bitterness to it that was very strong at first and then faded away.

-The aftertaste was better.
+The aftertaste was a bit better.
 It was still hot, but not as hot as the taste had been.
-There was something heavy to it, and a weird note of fig (which might have been the aroma that the smell had been alluding to).
-A 7/10.
+There was something heavy to it, and a weird note of fig. In hindsight, this might have been the aroma that the sugary smell had been alluding to.

-Overall, Eskadra vodka is a bit of a mixed bag.
-It’s certainly not as great as you would think from the look of the bottle, which is a bit of a bummer.
-A 7.5.
+Overall, Eskadra is a bit of a mixed bag.
+It’s not bad, but it’s certainly not as good as you would think from the look of the bottle.